CaptainFact/captain-fact-overlay-injector/README.md

     display: 'overlay',

     /**
-      * Language used by default in UI: english
+      * Language used by default in UI: English
       */
     language: 'en',

     /**
      * Add a slide effect on sidebar entrance / leave when using overlay display.
 This will add a 'overflow: hidden'
-     * on your component.
-Disable this if animation breaks your UI.
+     * for your component.
+Turn this off if the animation breaks your UI.
      */
     animate: true,